Brett Knowles, pm2 Consulting

 When close collaboration is required for the team to function, these “safety” issues become absolutely critical for the business.

 The Pandemic impacts on our teams, families, and communities stress communication on all these levels.
-So the normal risk of lower communication quality in asynchronous communication (email, Slack or Team messages, etc.) is intensified under Covid-era stressors, resulting in an increase in “safety issues.”
+So the normal risk of lower communication quality in asynchronous communication (email, Slack, Team messages, etc.) is intensified under Covid-era stressors, resulting in an increase in “safety issues.”

 To a lesser extent, we see an increase in “safety issues'' in web meetings, largely caused by the lack of personal control and subtle interpersonal signals that guide us in face-to-face interactions.
 When a team starts to experience more miscommunication, irritability, or hesitancy to speak one’s mind, it’s an opportunity to grab hold of the psychological safety issue and improve the environment.